zuozhenggh/learning-library/data-management-library/database/essbase21c/essbase-drill-thru/essbase-drill-thru.md

 3. Enter Name "SalesBreakdown".

-   a) Click dropdown for Datasource and select the data source **SAMPLEDT.SalesTable**.
+   a.
+Click dropdown for Datasource and select the data source **SAMPLEDT.SalesTable**.

-   b) Select the Report Columns check boxes for all the rows.
+   b.
+Select the Report Columns check boxes for all the rows.

-   c) Select the data source column name on the left and provide the generation mapping on the right:
+   c.
+Select the data source column name on the left and provide the generation mapping on the right:

       * PRODUCT – Product -> Model[Generation]
       * MARKET – Market -> Region[Generation]